bishwaG/Nextpie/README.md

 Nextpie is a reporting tool for Nextflow workflows.
 It uses run metadata (trace files) produced by Nextflow, puts them in database and allows a user to perform aggregate analyses.
 The tool is build using Python Flask and design interface from AppSeed.

 Nextpie comes with with a databased populated with sample data.
 Thus, user can [run it using docker](docs/deploy-docker.md) without zero configuration.
-This enable users to evaluate the tool without big hassle of setp and configuration.
+This enable users to evaluate the tool without big setup/configuration hassle.

 In case you decide to deploy Nextpie in a production environment please [clear the database](docs/db-clear-test-data.md) and add [SMTP](docs/config-email.md) details in email configuration (web interface >> Settings >> SMTP settings).